benknoble/benknoble.github.io/_posts/2025-11-14-git-patch-series-length.md

 I've opted for the first version, but I'd be curious to see someone's code for the 2nd that gave identical results.

+There's one caveat for item (1) here: the structure comes from `merge.log=true` configuration and cuts off series that are longer than 20 commits.
+So we'll do some extra processing on the bulleted line to grab the size.

 We'll start just by pairing each `--first-parent` commit with a length; in the final result, if we omit the commit identifier, we could probably shorten some of the processing pipeline to a giant Awk script.